adobe/regola/DEPLOY.md

 This will:
 - Drop the `-SNAPSHOT` qualifier from the version number
 - Create a tag in git
-- Push the commit and tag to Github
+- Push the commit and tag to GitHub
 - Publish the artifacts to the maven central repository
 - Increase the version number and add the SNAPSHOT qualifier